 Here’s a fun idea to try!
 First plan your stay.
 Next print out your reservation confirmation and put it in the biggest wrapped box you can find.
 Everyone at your holiday gathering will get a good laugh when they open it!

-Top 5 Anna Maria Island Coffee Shops
+Top 5 Coffee Shops in Anna Maria Island

 This list is organized by location from north to south Anna Maria Island.
-While there are many places to get coffee, the businesses here are the closest thing you’ll find to a Starbucks style coffee shop.
+While there are many places to get coffee, the businesses here are the closest thing you’ll find to a Starbucks-style coffee shop.

 The Donut Experiment is a must during a visit to Anna Maria.
 Not only to they offer made to order donuts, but they have great coffee too!
 Typically you will find their house blend along with a daily flavored coffee.
 Also enjoy some of the island’s tastiest espresso based drinks.
 Find them at 210 Pine Avenue next to Poppo’s Tacos.
 Open 7am to 1pm daily.